ginolatorilla/devops-wiki/_posts/2024-07-15-serve-a-static-website-in-aws-s3-with-custom-domain.md

 The trick lies with how {% include external-link.html text="AWS parses the host header" url="https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#VirtualHostingSpecifyBucket" %}
 for to get the bucket name and the key (the URI path, which is also the path of an object in the bucket).
 The host header will take precedence over the hostname in the request, so this rule allows us to use different bucket names from the DNS hostnames.
 The CloudFlare origin rule provides us with a way to override host headers.

 The CloudFlare configuration rule provides TLS coverage from the clients to AWS S3; the communication between CloudFlare and AWS is still in HTTP.
-To overcome this security issue, the bucket policy limits access from the public to the AWS S3 bucket website HTTP endpoint, and the anonymisation by the hash suffix in the bucket name supplements this.
+To improve security, we use a bucket policy that limits access from the public to the AWS S3 bucket website HTTP endpoint.
+Making the bucket name anonymous prevents name collision with other AWS accounts.

 ## References